diamonds / wild tales + lost trails

 Local Guide + Mule Driver (Bica d’Agua)

-A local legend on par with the iconic mountain that towers above his remote abode, Santo has become synonymous with the spectacular crossing from Bica d’Agua to Rio Preto State Park (Day 7).
-Stoic & hardened, yet soft-spoken & graceful, his backcountry skills are second to none (and his horsemanship isn’t half-bad, either).
-We’ll have the privilege of spending the evening with Santo & his lovely wife, Dona Maria (known throughout the region for her wood-fired stove mastery), at their charming home after our summit of Itambé on Day 6.
+A local legend on par with the iconic mountain that towers above his remote abode, Santo has become synonymous with the spectacular crossing from Bica d’Agua to Rio Preto State Park.
+Stoic & hardened, yet soft-spoken & graceful, his backcountry skills are second to none (and his camp grub isn’t half-bad, either).
+Should your journey pass through the enchanting hidden valley that is Bica d’Agua, it’s likely that we’ll spend the evening with Santo & his lovely wife, Dona Maria (known throughout the region for her wood-fired stove mastery), at their charming home.

 • Barbosa